 We often fail to acknowledge our key areas of genius because they come so easily to us.
 Be with that.
 It’s your power and the world needs you to use it for good.
 Your genius power is what makes you unique and different and this may be the very reason you’ve been trying to keep it quiet.
 Life becomes remarkably easy when we stop trying to live it like everyone else.

 This doesn’t mean you should quit your job and chase your passion.
 That’s not necessary.
 Bring your genius to what you do, whatever that is.
 It will transform the job you have and the work you do.
 It matters.

-As we send our children back to school this fall, and perhaps we may be joining them in a new class or program, a new job, or a new project, acknowledge where the genius lies and celebrate it.
-Remember always that the genius of your child, or your own genius, doesn't make anyone better than anyone else.
+As we send our children to school, and perhaps we may be joining them in a new class or program, a new job, or a new project, acknowledge where the genius lies and celebrate it.
+Remember always that the genius of your child, or your own genius, doesn’t make anyone better than anyone else.
 It simply makes us uniquely awesome.

 When we can brave our own uniqueness, this is when our genius will shine the brightest.
 This is where we make the magic happen in our lives and in the world.